 Background

 Movies, or motion pictures, pose some interesting obstacles that need to be properly addressed in the digital domain.
-The amount of information present in movies is so large that easily becomes a problem in areas such as information extraction and processing, data storage and the subsequent search inside the stored information.
+The amount of information present in full high-definition movies is so large that easily becomes a problem in areas such as information extraction and processing, data storage and the subsequent search inside the stored information.

-While information extraction can be as straightforward as decoding a movie, the subsequent processing cannot only be a simple, instantaneous, analysis of values of each frame.
+While information extraction can be as straightforward as decoding a movie, the subsequent processing cannot only be a simple, instantaneous, analysis of characteristics of each frame.
 Data needs to be processed as a whole so that more meaningful information can be obtained from a specific movie, or part of it.
-Furthermore, the analysis of the data must produce results that are independent of the format on which the data has been encoded.
+In particular, the perceptual analysis of the data must produce results that are independent of the format on which the data has been encoded or compressed.
 That is, rather than a binary analysis of the data, a perceptual analysis of it is necessary.
 For instance, five different files corresponding to a 30-second scene from a movie encoded with mpeg2, mpeg4, vp-6 and vc-1 using different values of width, height and frame rate must originate exactly the same unique fingerprint.
-Thus, that fingerprint is intrinsically associated to the perceptual content and not to the binary format in which it is presented or stored.Development in data storage has been enormous, however the improvement of quality of motion pictures have expanded even further.
-Storing, for analysis, a movie in its original raw format has an extremely high cost in any solution and negatively impacts its success.
+Thus, that fingerprint is intrinsically associated to the perceptual content of the scene of interest and not to the binary format in which it is presented or stored.
+The development of data storage has been enormous, however the improvement of quality of motion pictures have expanded even further.
+Storing, for analysis, many copies of a movie in its original raw format may involve an extremely high cost and negatively impact the whole system..

 Moreover, searching for information in a continuous, time based, structure is very inneficient.
-Efficient algorithms need to know how to discard irrelevant information and where to start searching for similar content.
-The increasing number of content creators, with contents distributed over several mediums, need to have a solution to efficiently search, analyze and take actions according to the modality of the distribution of their contents by third parties.
+Efficient algorithms need to get rid of irrelevant information and know where to start searching for similar content.
+The increasing number of content creators and holders need a solution to efficiently search and analyze and identify audiovisual contents stored in several formats that are distributed across several third-party networks.
 This is another field where the utilization of perceptual fingerprints has a great potential.

-It is therefore essential to provide tools that allow a fast and efficient search of information that cannot be organized as a simple liaison of facts, keywords or occurences.
+It is therefore essential to provide tools that allow a fast and efficient binary-independent perceptual search of information that cannot be organized as a simple liaison of facts, keywords or occurrences.
 New search engines and data storage systems can take a lot of advantage from perceptual fingeprinting.

 Related work

-Up to this time, many video fingerprinting algorithms have been working at the pixel level.
+Several video fingerprinting algorithms that work at the pixel level have been proposed.
 Working directly with pixels is, nowadays, computationally feasible and accurate.
 However, those solutions do not address the magnitude of the resources needed for such a system and little analysis is provided in order to use a video fingerprinting solution in practical cases.

-Many of the solutions use no real databases and store the content in memory.
-Others provide no effective way to index the video contents in an effective and scalable manner, that can leading to large increases in system resources.
+Many solutions proposed in previous papers use no real databases and temporarily store the content in memory.
+Others provide no effective way to index the video contents in an effective and scalable manner,which can lead to significant gains in system resources.

-Additionally, most recent approaches [1][2] rely on a heavy extraction process, comprising video partitioning, frame-rate conversion and image resizing.
+Additionally, recent approaches [1][2] rely on a heavy fingerprint extraction process, which generally consists of video partitioning, frame-rate conversion and image resizing.

-Out of the analyzed solutions, the proposals based on CGO [1] are deemed the most interesting, incorporating some unaddressed practical point, while providing a challenging algorithm.
-It will, therefore, be the base of our comparison.
+Out of the analyzed solutions, the proposals based on CGO [1] are deemed the most interesting, incorporating some unaddressed practical points, while providing a challenging algorithm.
+This is why we have selected this technique as our comparative benchmark.

 Proposed method